 “The capacity to develop close and enduring relationships is the mark of a leader.”

 Bad bosses, on the other hand, only care about furthering themselves and managing their careers.
-Building relationships is low on their priority list.
-After all, business is personal.
+This was clearly evident in the case of the former prime minister of Malaysia, who would seem to care but only cared for his personal wealth and that of his family.
+Building relationships is low on such leaders priority list.
+Business is personal – but not to bad leaders.

 Are you a boss who loves your people?
 Do you take time to get to know their strengths and provide them with a role that best fits their strengths?
 The best bosses do.